Updated May 2026

 - No mowing until the sod passes the tug test — you can't lift a corner by hand.

-Week 4: The First Feeding
+Week 4: The First Feeding — and Why It's Low-Phosphorus Too

 The New England Seasonal Schedule

 - Late August – early September: The most important feeding of the year.
-Cool-season grasses — Kentucky bluegrass, fine fescue, perennial rye, which is what our sod is blended from — do the majority of their annual root growth in September and October.
+Cool-season grasses — Kentucky bluegrass, fine fescue, and perennial rye, which is what our sod is blended from — do the majority of their annual root growth in September and October.
 A quality fall feeding is what separates a mediocre lawn from a great one.

 - Late October – early November: Optional winterizer, higher in potassium, applied before the first hard frost.